-State staff created a frame list of all state census tracts and then randomly selected 25 census tracts using a random-number generator within Microsoft Excel.
-These tracts were visited until we were well over the federal minimum number of outlets located.
-We visited 22 census tracts and found 160 outlets.
-All census tracts were visited between October 2015 and December 2015.
-The statement on "federal minimum" refers to the following sentence on page 10 of the "Guide for a Synar Sampling Frame Coverage Study": "SAMHSA recommends a sample of areas that are expected to contain a total of 130 to 200 outlets, depending on the average area size."
-(Found at: http://download.ncadi.samhsa.gov/csap/CSAPCoverageStudyGuide-2006.pdf) c.
+c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
-5. 6.
-I sampled areas visited by canvassing teams?
-(Go to Question 7.)
-No (Respond to Parts a and b.) a.
+5. orders of the selected areas clearly identified at the time of canvassing?
+6. Were al l sampled areas visited by canvassing teams?
+(Go to Question 7.) $\square$ No (Respond to Parts a and b.) a.
 Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.
-7. Yes eld observers provided with a detailed map of the canvassing areas?
-No escribe the canvassing instructions given to the field observers.
-8. Were fie eld observers instructed to find all outlets in the assigned area?
-If No, re If Yes, de spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
+7. Were fi eld observers provided with a detailed map of the canvassing areas? ☐ Yes If No , de escribe the canvassing instructions given to the field observers.
+8. Were fie eld observers instructed to find all outlets in the assigned area? spond to Question 9.
+If Yes, d escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
+9. If a full canvassing was not conducted: a.
+How many predetermined outlets were to be observed in each area? b.
+What were the starting points for each area? c.
+Were these starting points randomly chosen? ☐ Yes ☐ No d.
+Describe the selection of the starting points.